Dipshi1701/viiv-design/README.md

 ---

 ## What is This?
 VIIV Design is a simple front-end template using HTML, CSS, and JavaScript.
-You don’t need anything special to use it—just open the files and go.
+You don’t need anything special to use it just open the files and go.

 ---